Video Game / Simon the Sorcerer

 - Scaled Up: At one point, you partake in a "wizard's duel" (read: magical rock-paper-scissors) with a witch.
 Upon winning three rounds, the witch transforms into a dragon (breaking the rule she set at the start).
 This is completely ineffective, of course - you just transform into a mouse and escape through the small mousehole in the wall.

 - Scenery Porn: The first game in the series had many, many locations that were completely empty and whose only purpose was to look gorgeous.
+Interestingly, at least in the first game, in the wilderness faces are everywhere.
+If there are cliffs, rock formations, or really anything made of stone.
+Expect to find at least one.
+This becomes more obvious as you enter the mountains, as the formations become more Eldritch Abomination like in appearance.

 - Schizo Tech: While the games are placed in a mostly medieval-ish setting, there's still automobiles, vacuum cleaners and bad video games.